 ABOUT CHRISTINA CHAN

-All images shown are her own work, unless otherwise attributed.
+All images shown are my own work, unless otherwise attributed.

 Christina (in blue) standing with Fish and Wildlife rangers on the bank of the Innoko River in Alaska.